zonneplan/KiBot/docs/source/configuration/sup_filters.rst

          This concept is from the bennymeg/JLC-Plugin-for-KiCad tool.

       -  ``offsets`` :index:`: <pair: filter - rot_footprint; offsets>` [list(list(string))] A list of pairs regular expression/offset.
-         Components matching the regular expression will be moved the specified offset.
+         Footprints matching the regular expression will be moved the specified offset.
          The offset must be two numbers separated by a comma.
 The first is the X offset.
+         The signs matches the matthewlai/JLCKicadTools plugin specs.

       -  ``rot_fields`` :index:`: <pair: filter - rot_footprint; rot_fields>` [string|list(string)='JLCPCB Rotation Offset,JLCRotOffset'] List of fields that can contain a rotation offset.
          The optional fields can contain a counter-clockwise orientation offset in degrees.
          This concept is from the bennymeg/JLC-Plugin-for-KiCad tool.

       -  ``rotations`` :index:`: <pair: filter - rot_footprint; rotations>` [list(list(string))] A list of pairs regular expression/rotation.
-         Components matching the regular expression will be rotated the indicated angle.
+         Footprints matching the regular expression will be rotated the indicated angle.
+         The angle matches the matthewlai/JLCKicadTools plugin specs.

       -  ``skip_bottom`` :index:`: <pair: filter - rot_footprint; skip_bottom>` [boolean=false] Do not rotate components on the bottom.
       -  ``skip_top`` :index:`: <pair: filter - rot_footprint; skip_top>` [boolean=false] Do not rotate components on the top.